David-Yuba/RestaurantReservationSystem/README.md

 ## Master vs AdminWithViewComponents
 I have created the second branch AdminWithViewComponents because on a last read through of the specification I noticed I interpreted the specification the way I wanted to.
 The AdminWithViewComponents is mostly identical, although it doesn't implement the feature to show full time slots on the list view.
 I will not merge them because I do believe there is some utility in showing them side by side, and I don't have enough time to fully develop the AdminWithViewComponents branch.

+Which ever one you wish to grade is fine by me, although I would prefer if the view components are graded more highly that you choose the AdminWithViewComponets.

 To navigate the admin page click a reservation row to enter details view, and click the apply button to exit details view back to the reservation list.

 I didn't document the view components, but I did follow this [microsoft tutorial](https://learn.microsoft.com/en-us/aspnet/core/mvc/views/view-components?view=aspnetcore-8.0) faithfully, so my thought process should be easy to follow once the tutorial is looked over.